Google's (and Bill Gates') project to erase chemtrails with artificial intelligence - Breaking Latest News

 As anticipated by the New York Timesthe Mountain View company has signed an agreement with the airline American Airlines and with Breakthrough Energyan association (founded by Bill Gates) that raises money to fight climate change, with the aim of using artificial intelligence to collect satellite images, weather data and flight paths to develop contrail forecast maps (which is what they really are the so-called chemtrails), so that pilots can choose routes that avoid creating them.

-From Google they recalled that those thin white lines that are often seen in the passage of airplanes are responsible for about 35% of the impact of aviation on global warming according to the 2022 IPCC report (pdf).
+From Google they remembered that those thin white lines often seen as airplanes fly by would be responsible for about 35% of aviation’s impact on global warming according to the 2022 IPCC report (pdf).

 As explained, a group of American Airlines pilots carried out 70 test flights over 6 months using Google’s AI predictions to avoid contrail-prone altitudes: flights where pilots used these predictions reduced wakes by 54% compared to those in which the pilots did not use them, proving that commercial flights can verifiably avoid contrails and thus reduce their impact on the climate.